 The non-jealous spouse finds themselves in a continual state of defensiveness, having to account for every move made when not with their spouse.

-- Admitting that the jealous behavior is not based on anything factual actually occurring in the marriage
+Admitting that the jealous behavior is not based on anything factual occurring in the marriage

-So whether it is you who is experiencing an abnormal level of jealousy in the marriage, or it is your spouse, it is recommended that you seek help if you want to save the marriage.
-Even if you sense that the marriage is beyond saving, getting therapy would be a good idea so that roots of this negative behavior can be examined and treated, and any future relationships you may have can be healthy ones.
+Even if you sense that the marriage is beyond saving, getting therapy would be a good idea so that the roots of this negative behavior can be examined and treated.
+Any future relationships you may have can be healthy ones.